rolaya/pysync/README.md

 With the "-s" option, all files in the destination that are not in the origin are deleted.
 With the "-c" option, nothing is removed.

-Some limitations:
+With the "-a" option, all files (including hidden files are copied).

-- tested exclusively on Mac OS X 10.9
+Notes (in additional to original baseline):
-- ignores all hidden files
+- tested exclusively on Linux Debian Stretch.